alphadi/memegenerator/README.md

 # Meme Website
 Title says all.
-Website to look at memes.
-Keep reloading the webpage every 30 seconds to look at new meme.
+Keep reloading the webpage  to look at new meme, have fun!